Super Bowl Sunday

-Super Bowl Sunday, officially Super Sunday in the NFL, is the day on which the Super Bowl, the National Football League (NFL)'s annual championship game, is played.
-Sometimes described as an unofficial national holiday, it recently occurred on the first Sunday in February until Super Bowl LV in 2021; starting with Super Bowl LVI in 2022, Super Bowl Sunday is now the second Sunday in February (Sunday, February 13, 2022).
-Festivities for Super Sunday typically involve groups of people gathering to watch the game.
-Both "Super Sunday" and "Super Bowl Sunday" are registered trademarks of the National Football League.
-In time zones where the local time is already in Monday, such as Guam, it is known as "Super Bowl Monday".
+Super Bowl Sunday is the day on which the Super Bowl, the National Football League (NFL)'s annual championship game, is played.
+It was the first Sunday in February from Super Bowl XXXVIII in 2004 until Super Bowl LV in 2021, but is now the second Sunday, beginning with Super Bowl LVI.
+Festivities typically involve groups of people gathering to watch the game.